home | contact us | disclaimer

 Once the basics of airmanship are mastered, student pilots can then embark on certification courses that license pilots for various flying activities.
 The certificate system coupled with a set of add-on ratings specify the type of aircraft that pilots may fly and whether or not they can fly for hire, in inclement weather or carry passengers.

 FAA licensure tests for graduates of flight training schools require that candidates meet several basic criteria.
 These depend on the type of license or add-on rating in which you are interested.
-Besides meeting age and physical criteria, graduates of flight schools must also ensure that they have completed the minimum number of hours of flight experience.
+Besides meeting age and physical criteria, graduates must also ensure that they have completed the minimum number of hours of flight experience.

 Flight School Accreditation